mean2me/demo-bookstore-js/README.md

 3. Execute `npm run start`
 4. Application will run under **http://localhost:8080**
 5. Authentication is actually fake, it's hard coded in the backend, anyway a real CSRF token and a JWT code are created and used to authenticate API requests.

+### Local NPM package: custom-winston-module

+In the lib folder there is a very simple node module, that has been packed and imported as a local npm dependency in the backend.
+It simply uses Winston logger to provide better and colorful log messages.